Join SuaCode's First 30 Learners!

 SuaCode – Breaking the Coding Barrier in Africa with Smartphones

-SuaCode is a mobile-based online coding course to teach hundreds of people across the African continent how to code!
+SuaCode is a mobile-based online coding course to teach millions of people across the African continent how to code!
 Learners will be introduced to basic coding in the Processing language using their smartphones.
 Processing is a visual and interactive programming language based on Java.
 Because of its graphical and interactive nature, it is an ideal choice of language to teach introductory programming.

 SuaCode was a truly accidental project that was born out of our need to innovate around the lack of laptops at our 4th annual Project iSWEST in 2017, leading us to introduce students to coding with smartphones – a first of its kind in Ghana!
 Most recently, we’ve published a paper of our work showing that with access to only a smartphone, a computer isn’t needed to introduce Ghanaian high school students to core programming concepts.
 Over the course of the months, we hope to reach thousands more Africans, teaching them how to code from their smartphones.